 In selecting these 15 body scrubs, we considered online reviews, active ingredients, and price.
 All the products on this list are highly rated by people who have purchased them.
 Most have natural ingredients.

 - $ = under $10

 - $$$ = over $25

-All the exfoliators on our list are physical exfoliators.
+Most of the exfoliators on our list are physical exfoliators.
 They rely on a rough texture from sugar, salt, and sometimes crushed nuts to wash away dry skin.

 Although they might sound scary, chemical exfoliators use a very small amount of acids or enzymes diluted with a bunch of other ingredients.
 They’re more commonly used on the face, but you can find chemical body exfoliators as well.

 - Skin benefits: hydrating and soothing